ing-bank/lion/docs/guides/how-to/create-a-form.md

 - shared templates
 - (web) components

 In the latter case: make sure that your components don't have a shadow root.
+This can be achieved by rendering into Light DOM.
+The form registration mechanism relies on light dom by design: as soon as you do start to use shadow roots, you will notice that your form components won't register themselves anymore to their parents.

+> Today, rendering to light dom is the only way to [stay accessible](../../fundamentals/rationales/accessibility.md#shadow-roots-and-accessibility).

+### Example of a component that renders into Light DOM

-This can be achieved in LitElement by providing the host as render root:
+Rendering into Light DOM can be achieved in LitElement by providing the host as render root:

 ```js
 class MySubForm extends LitElement {